Click the links below to find more information:

 All personnel information is initially processed through the Human Resources Department and completed as part of the orientation process.
 When making direct deposit or address changes, please keep in mind the timing of making this change with the payroll processing schedule.

-Remember, payroll is a processing department.
-All information processed is forwarded by other departments.
+Payroll is processing department, and all information processed is forwarded by other departments.
 Any change in a deduction should be discussed with the department that initially set up the deduction for you.
 Example: Credit Union deduction changes must be made with the Credit Union.
 Insurance deduction changes must be made through the Benefits department.

 All questions concerning hours paid should be discussed with your supervisor and/or time keeper.
 For nonexempt employees, your supervisor or time keeper approves and submits your hours to be paid in Kronos, and she/he can access reports to answer any questions you may have.
 If an error has been made, the department supervisor will complete an adjustment and if the difference is below 24 hours, it will be included in the next regularly processed payroll.